What are Sleep Disorders?

 While not all snoring is a sign of sleep apnea, sleep disorders have become a significant health issue in the United States, with 22 million Americans living with sleep apnea and 80% of moderate and severe obstructive sleep apnea (OSA) going undiagnosed.

 OSA occurs when the muscles that support the soft tissues in the throat, such as the tongue and soft palate, temporarily relax narrowing or closing airways and momentarily cut off breathing.
-OSA represents a large number of cases that when left untreated can lead to high blood pressure, chronic heart failure, atrial fibrillation, stroke, and other cardiovascular problems.
-This disorder is also associated with Type 2 diabetes and depression and is a factor in a high number of traffic accidents due to persistent drowsiness.
+It represents a large number of cases that when left untreated can lead to high blood pressure, chronic heart failure, atrial fibrillation, stroke, and other cardiovascular problems.
+It is also associated with Type 2 diabetes and depression and is a factor in a high number of traffic accidents due to persistent drowsiness.

-An airway stent is a medical device that can be inserted by the patient into the nose and throat at night and removed in the morning—comparable to the ease of wearing contact lenses.
+It is a medical device that can be inserted by the patient into the nose and throat at night and removed in the morning—comparable to the ease of wearing contact lenses.
 It also complements traditional treatments, such as CPAP machines.
 Because airway stents improve nasal breathing, they are also effective for mitigating symptoms of chronic sinusitis.

 By embracing innovative medical devices like airway nasal stents, commercial truck drivers and fleet owners can treat OSA and other sleep disorders to mitigate their negative impact, enhance breathing and job performance, and improve general health and well-being.